anrayliu/pyvidplayer2/documentation.md

  - ```queue(path)```
  - ```resize(size)```
  - ```move(pos, relative)``` - Moves the VideoPlayer.
 If relative is true, the given coordinates will be added onto the current coordinates.
 Otherwise, the current coordinates will be set to the given coordinates.
  - ```update(events, show_ui=None)``` - Allows the VideoPlayer to make calculations.
 It must be given the returns of pygame.event.get().
 The GUI automatically shows up when your mouse hovers over the video player, so show_ui can be used to override that.
+This method also returns show_ui.
  - ```draw(surface)``` - Draws the VideoPlayer onto the given Surface.
  - ```close()``` - Releases resources.
 Always recommended to call when done.